DalongHu/SaRTree/README.md

 After finishing all the process of the main script, all the meaningful output files will be put in a directory named "result" which is built automatically in the working directory.
 The files in "tmp" directory are temporary files which are used to trace back to find bugs, recommend to delete the directory after checking all the result.

 The information within the files are as below:
 (will rename all the output files in formal version to make them more reasonable)

 ###==============SaRTree==============

-    example/result/*.name.nwk: when using RAxML to build the phylogenetic tree, this is a newick format tree file with the original branch length and bootstrap re sult based on the mutation events example/result/*.event.name.nex: the tree with all evolutionary events located on branches in nexus format, "events" section of each branch shows the located events, using the format "_ _(number of mutations)_ _(number of recombinations)_ _(number of indels)_ _", which are easy to show by a third party software FigTree using its "node bar" or "branch bar" function. example/result/*.date.nex: created when -b used, nexus format tree file with divergence dates as branches lengths when BEAST is using, for more detail of it, please see documents of BEAST, and to show the data, a third party software FigTree is recommended. example/result/branch.xls: a summary of all evolutionary events and other information of each branch example/result/branch.xls.pattern2branch.xls: correspondence between pattern type and branch index example/result/*.snp.final.xls: a summary of all mutation events' information including branches located, annotation and brief profiles example/result/*.rec.final.xls: a summary of all recombination events' information including branches located, annotation and brief profiles example/result/*.indel.final.xls: created when "raw" or "standard" model used, a summary of all indel events' information including lengths of sequences of each sample at the indel regions, branches located, annotation and brief profiles example/result/*.indel.seq.name.xls: created when "raw" or "standard" model used, a summary of all indel events' sequences of each sample at the indel region.
+    example/result/<tag>.name.nwk: when using RAxML to build the phylogenetic tree, this is a newick format tree file with the original branch length and bootstrap re sult based on the mutation events example/result/<tag>.event.name.nex: the tree with all evolutionary events located on branches in nexus format, "events" section of each branch shows the located events, using the format "__(number of mutations)__(number of recombinations)__(number of indels)__", which are easy to show by a third party software FigTree using its "node bar" or "branch bar" function. example/result/<tag>.date.nex: created when -b used, nexus format tree file with divergence dates as branches lengths when BEAST is using, for more detail of it, please see documents of BEAST, and to show the data, a third party software FigTree is recommended. example/result/branch.xls: a summary of all evolutionary events and other information of each branch example/result/branch.xls.pattern2branch.xls: correspondence between pattern type and branch index example/result/<tag>.snp.final.xls: a summary of all mutation events' information including branches located, annotation and brief profiles example/result/<tag>.rec.final.xls: a summary of all recombination events' information including branches located, annotation and brief profiles example/result/<tag>.indel.final.xls: created when "raw" or "standard" model used, a summary of all indel events' information including lengths of sequences of each sample at the indel regions, branches located, annotation and brief profiles example/result/<tag>.indel.seq.name.xls: created when "raw" or "standard" model used, a summary of all indel events' sequences of each sample at the indel region.

 ###==============StrainLocater==============

-    example/query/result/*.nodes.txt: description of each indexed node
+    example/query/result/<tag>.nodes.txt: description of each indexed node
-    example/query/result/*.ourOfTree.txt: the strains without good enough location on the tree are excluded out of the result example/query/result/*.onTree.txt: a summary of the strains could be located on the target tree and their locations example/query/result/*.tree.nex: a nexus tree file with information of new strains' locations, "located" section of each branch shows the located strains, which could be showed by third party software FigTree using "node bar" or "branch bar" function.
+    example/query/result/<tag>.ourOfTree.txt: the strains without good enough location on the tree are excluded out of the result example/query/result/<tag>.onTree.txt: a summary of the strains could be located on the target tree and their locations example/query/result/<tag>.tree.nex: a nexus tree file with information of new strains' locations, "located" section of each branch shows the located strains, which could be showed by third party software FigTree using "node bar" or "branch bar" function.
 ------------------------------------------

 ##Example: